Prayers will be said for the Her Majesty the Queen to mark the 67th anniversary of the day she was crowned.

-The Queen, also known as Her Most Excellent and Britannic Majesty, Elizabeth II, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of Her Other Realms and Territories, Queen, Head of the Commonwealth, Defender of the Faith.
+The Queen, also known as Her Most Excellent and Britannic Majesty, Elizabeth II, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of Her Other Realms and Territories, Queen, Head of the Commonwealth, Defender of the Faith, celebrated her 94th birthday earlier this year.

 She is one of the most famous figureheads worldwide, and, according to YouGov, the most favoured member of the Royal Family.